Symptoms of Dry Eyes

 We may prescribe medications to reduce inflammation that may be blocking the release of proper tears along your eyes, or increase your tear output in general.
 We might also recommend alternatives to other medications that may be contributing to your dryness.

 In some cases, we may recommend a partial or full closing of the tear ducts to keep tears from draining away and increase the time they spend on your eyes.
 Such procedures can be temporary or permanent.

 We might also recommend removing blockages from glands that produce tears or the oils that mix with them.
-This can sometimes be performed with the application of warm compresses to the glands, but we may need to use advanced technology such as thermal pulsation to remove blockage in more severe cases.
+This can sometimes be performed with the application of warm compresses to the glands, but we may need to use advanced technology such as iLux thermal to remove blockage in more severe cases.

 And, of course, if any habits or daily behaviors are affecting the comfort of your eyes, we can discuss various means of addressing them with you.